Cultivating Community through Corporate Responsibility

 While doing the social good of giving fire detection to those in need, ADS Security employees were able to connect with their community and show the importance of what their company does.

 “The benefit of volunteering [for us] is the pride of helping.
-Employees get to connect with one another and with the community,” Grathwhol says.
+Employees get to connect with one another and with the community,” Grathwohl says.

 After participating in this initiative, his company saw the importance of community involvement and decided they would like to do more.

 “At ADS Security, we are rolling out a new initiative to give a percentage back to those in need.
-We would like to participate more,” Grathwol says.
+We would like to participate more,” Grathwohl says.

 As this ESA member company discovered, contributing to a local nonprofit that is closely related to your market might boost employee engagement and build stronger connections between your company and the community.